Absolutely continuous Furstenberg measures: Disintegration Argument

 \begin{lemma} Let $\varepsilon > 0$ and suppose that $g$ is an absolutely continuous random variable taking values in $\Gp$ such that $g_0^{-1} g$ takes values in the ball of radius $\varepsilon$ and centre $\id$ for some $g_0 \in \Gp$.
 Then providing $\varepsilon$ is sufficiently small we have

 \end{lemma} We will prove this in Section \ref{section:entropy}.
 Combining the above two lemmas, we can get a lower bound on $\Tr \vart_{g s_2}[ g s_1 | g s_2]$.
 Here $\vart_{\cdot}[\cdot | \cdot]$ denotes the conditional variance of a random variable taking values in $\Gp$ which we will define in Definition \ref{definition:vart_random}.
-The last part of the proof of Theorem \ref{theorem:prob_exist} is the following. \begin{lemma} Let $\varepsilon > 0$ be sufficiently small and let $a$ and $b$ be random variables and let $\mathcal{A}$ be a $\sigma$-algebra.
+The last part of the proof of Theorem \ref{theorem:prob_exist} is the following. \begin{lemma} Let $\varepsilon > 0$ be sufficiently small and let $a$ and $b$ be random variables taking values in $\Gp$ and let $\mathcal{A}$ be a $\sigma$-algebra.
 Suppose that $b$ is independent from $a$ and $\mathcal{A}$.
-Let $g_0$ be an $\mathcal{A}$-measurable random variable.
+Let $g_0$ be an $\mathcal{A}$-measurable random variable taking values in $\Gp$.
 Suppose that $g_0^{-1} a $ and $b$ are almost surely contained in a ball of radius $\varepsilon$ around $\id$.
 Then

 \end{lemma} We prove this in Section \ref{section:variance}.